ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.GetBootstrapProperty"></a>
 ## GetBootstrapProperty<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API returns the bootstrap property associated with the current partnerId.
-It is a virtual method that takes a string parameter and returns a set of properties.
+It is a virtual method that takes a string as an input parameter and returns a JSON object containing the bootstrap property.

 ### Parameters